samrudh-nux/meta-x-scaler-round1-assingment-clinical-triage-env/README.md

 **ClinicalTriageEnv** turns this high-stakes cognitive challenge into a structured RL training problem — where agents don't just optimize a score, they learn *why* their decisions matter through real-time LLM-powered clinical reasoning feedback.

-> *"We use a Llama-based evaluator to align RL agents with human clinical reasoning — teaching machines not just what to decide, but how a physician thinks."*
+> *"Using a Llama-based evaluator to align RL agents with human clinical reasoning — teaching machines not just what to decide, but how a physician thinks."*

 This is not a toy environment.
 This is production-grade infrastructure for training the next generation of clinical AI agents.